Shrubs (Common General)

 Shrubs are medium-sized woody plants that typically have multiple stems and a bushy growth habit.
 They are widely used in gardens, landscapes, and natural environments for decoration, privacy, and habitat support.

-🌿 What are Shrubs (Common General)?
+🌿 What Are Shrubs (Common General)?

 -